-- 1. If you are in IMMEDIATE DANGER, call or text 911. - 2.
+- 1. If you are in IMMEDIATE DANGER, call, or text 911. - 2.
 Contact University Police to file a report at (308) 865-8911, they can assist you with understanding and taking action if the stalker has broken the law.
 Remember, every state has stalking laws, including Nebraska.
-If you don't want to contact the Police alone, consider contacting the University Gender and Sexuality Resource Office, UNK Student Health and Counseling or the S.A.F.E.
+If you don't want to contact the Police alone, consider contacting the UNK Student Health and Counseling or the S.A.F.E.
 Center for assistance. - 3.
 Keep EVIDENCE by documenting the stalking.
-When the stalker follows you or contacts you, keep a log of the time, date, place and other details you may find of importance.
-Keep all e-mails, texts, phone messages, letters, notes or social media messages.
+When the stalker follows you or contacts you, keep a log of the time, date, place, and other details you may find of importance.
+Keep all e-mails, texts, phone messages, letters, notes, or social media messages.
 Photograph anything of yours that the stalker damages and any injuries they may have caused.
 Keep a list of any witnesses to the incidents.
 Ask witnesses to write down what they saw.
 Keeping this information will be very beneficial if you decide to get a protection order. - 4.
-Consider getting a COURT ORDER/PROTECTIVE ORDER that tells the stalker to stay away from you.
-The University Gender and Sexuality Resource Office, UNK Student Health and Counseling or the S.A.F.E.
+Consider getting a COURT ORDER/PROTECTIVE ORDER that tells the offender to stay away from you.
+The S.A.F.E.
 Center can assist you in filling out the paperwork. - 5.
 Don't COMMUNICATE with the stalker or respond to their attempts to contact you.
 Communicating with them will only encourage them to continue. - 6.
 Develop a SAFETY PLAN.
 Include things like changing your routine, arranging a place to stay and having a friend go places with you.
 Also, decide in advance what to do if the stalker shows up at your apartment/residence hall, classroom, work or somewhere else.
 Let your friends know how they can help you.
-The University Gender and Sexuality Resource Office, UNK Student Health and Counseling or the S.A.F.E.
+The UNK Student Counseling or the S.A.F.E.
 Center can assist in helping you devise a personal safety plan, provide you with information about local laws, University policies and provide support. - 7.
-Tell FAMILY, FRIENDS and OTHERS YOU TRUST about the stalking and seek their support. - 8.
+Tell FAMILY, FRIENDS, and OTHERS YOU TRUST about the stalking and seek their support. - 8.
 Get CAMPUS SUPPORT.
-The prevalence of anxiety, insomnia, social dysfunction and severe depression is much higher among stalking victims than the general population.
-Especially if the stalking involves being followed or having one's property destroyed.
+The prevalence of anxiety, insomnia, social dysfunction, and severe depression is much higher among stalking victims than the general population.
+Especially if stalking involves being followed or having one's property destroyed.
 There are many services on campus that are here to offer you support. - 9.
 Trust your INSTINCTS.
 Don't downplay the danger.
 If you feel you are unsafe, you probably are.
 Take THREATS seriously.
 Danger generally is higher when the stalker talks about harming themselves or someone else, or when a victim/survivor tries to leave or end a relationship.